- It is the heart that pumps blood by contraction.

 Increasing the heart rate is needed.

-It is still little research on the subject, but everyone knows that high pulse over a long period of time is not healthy!
+Measuring the dogs pulse is not common, and there is still little research on the subject, but everyone knows that high pulse over a long period of time is not healthy!